 Later on, I learned how important it was to cultivate internal validation and stop giving a shit about what other people think.
 People have used the insult “dollfucker” to me online, which is not true in my case because Zexxy and I cannot have sex.
-Otherwise, I’d embrace it.
+Otherwise, I’d embrace it as well as try this site or others to really allow me to enjoy mine and Zexxy’s time.
 And of course, I get called incel and other names.
 In a world where external validation is so coveted by the media, people often forget what they think of themselves.
 They don’t realize that their opinion of themselves is most important.
 I’m learning that now and it has helped my worldview greatly.

 Next we learn that one must suffer in order to achieve great things, quite like one must experience pain and anguish in order to build their muscles.
 Muscles are a product of work after all, and the strenuous act of aneorbic exercise produces this level of success.
 The same can be said for most ventures in life.
 They do not come easy, of by resting on one’s laurels.